survivejs/react-book/manuscript/getting_started/06_editing_notes.md

 Logically `Editable` consists of two separate portions.
 We'll need to display the default value while we are not `editing`.
 In case we are `editing`, we'll want to show an `Edit` control instead.
 In this case we'll settle for a simple input as that will do the trick.

 Before digging into the details, we can implement a little stub and connect that to the application.
 This will give us the basic structure we need to grow the rest.
+To get started, we'll adjust the component hierarchy a notch to make it easier to implement the stub.

 T> The official documentation of React discusses [controlled components](https://facebook.github.io/react/docs/forms.html) in greater detail.